Beaufort Sea

-The sea, characterized by severe climate, is frozen over most of the year.
+The sea, characterized by a severe climate, is frozen over most of the year.
 Historically, only a narrow pass up to 100 km opened in August–September near its shores, but recently due to climate change in the Arctic the ice-free area in late summer has greatly enlarged.
 Until recently, the Beaufort Sea was known as an important reservoir for the replenishment of Arctic sea ice.
 Sea ice would often rotate for several years in the Beaufort Gyre, the dominant ocean current of the Beaufort Sea, growing into sturdy and thick multi-year ice.

 Claims that the seacoast was populated about 30,000 years ago have been largely discredited (see below); present population density is very low.
 The sea contains significant resources of petroleum and natural gas under its shelf, such as the Amauligak field.
 They were discovered in the period between the 1950s and 1980s, and since the latter part of that period their exploration has become the major human activity in the area.
-The traditional occupations of fishery and whale and seal hunting are practiced only locally, and have no commercial significance.
-As a result, the sea hosts one of the largest colonies of beluga whales, and there is no sign of overfishing.
-To prevent overfishing in its waters, the US adopted precautionary commercial fisheries management plan in August 2009.
-In April 2011 the Canadian government signed a memorandum of understanding with the Inuvialuit as a first step in developing a larger ocean management plan.
+The traditional occupations of fishing and whale and seal hunting are practiced only locally, and have no commercial significance.
+As a result, the sea hosts one of the largest colonies of beluga whales and, as of 2016, such hunting of the species in the eastern Beaufort Sea was considered sustainable.
+To prevent overfishing in its waters, the US adopted a precautionary commercial fisheries management plan in August 2009.
+In April 2011, the Canadian government signed a memorandum of understanding with the Inuvialuit as a first step in developing a larger ocean management plan.
 The Canadian government announced in October 2014 that no new commercial fisheries in the Beaufort Sea will be considered until research has shown sustainable stocks that would be made available to Inuvialuit first.

 The Canadian government designated blocks of the Beaufort Sea as Marine Protected Areas (MPAs).
 The Anguniaqvia niqiqyuam MPA surrounds the Parry Peninsula in the Amundsen Gulf, and the Tarium Niryutait MPA is located at the Mackenzie River delta and estuary.
 The protected areas are set to protect species and habitats for the Inuvialuit community.